fuzzyatelin/fuzzyatelin.github.io/bioanth-stats/module-04/module-04.md

 #### CHALLENGE:

--   First, create a vector of 1 word character strings comprising the first line of the Gettysburg address: "Four score and seven years ago our fathers brought forth on this continent, a new nation, conceived in Liberty, and dedicated to the proposition that all men are created equal."
+-   First, create a vector of 1 word character strings comprising the first line of the *Ulysses*, by James Joyce: "Stately, plump Buck Mulligan came from the stairhead, bearing a bowl of lather on which a mirror and a razor lay crossed."

 -   Then, extract every third element of this vector.